 - Contact us at firstname.lastname@example.org or 360-992-2301.

-- Our May events – Savoring Excellence and the Outstanding and Rising Star Alumni luncheon – will be rescheduled for the fall.
-The dates are not yet determined.
+- Our events – Savoring Excellence and the Outstanding and Rising Star Alumni luncheon – are rescheduled for October.
+Savoring Excellence will be held Tuesday, Oct.
+20 at Hilton Vancouver Washington.
+The alumni awards luncheon will be Monday, Oct.
+19. in Gaiser Student Center.

 - The foundation will honor all purchased tickets to Savoring Excellence for the reschedule date.
 Contact Joel B. Munson at email@example.com with your questions.

 - The foundation is part of the Incident Management Team at Clark College, which is consulting with Clark County Public Health department and Washington’s State Department of Health during this virus outbreak.

 - We have disinfected high-touch surfaces in our offices such as doorknobs, handles, light switches and cabinets.